 Going beyond fixing the reactive mentality alone, OKRs leverage data to combat uncertainty.
 Key result progress is an active indicator of the health of your goals.
 In contrast to metrics like KPIs, OKRs show you in real time where the gaps in your execution are occurring.
 They allow you to pivot short-term decision making and structure long-term decision making through a proactive focus on data, not a protective lens of reactivity.

-How COOs can use OKRs to modernize operations
+How COO OKRs can modernize operations

 In a Modern Operating Model, busy work and doing “more” isn’t how organizations get ahead of competitors.
 OKRs create a focus on outcomes over sheer output.
 With the ability to measure impact over time, you can use OKRs as the foundation to create clear definitions of success and optimize the processes driving the results.